 Every step you take is one they won’t have to

 COVID-19 Update: The safety and wellbeing of our participants, volunteers, and supporters is our top priority.
 We are closely monitoring the developments related to the pandemic and are committed to keeping all participants informed on the status of G6K events worldwide.
-For specific country information, please visit your local G6K site or contact us.
+For specific country information, please visit your local G6K site.

 You don't need a team to join this global event, participate on your own wherever you are!
 We will send you everything you need.

 Invite your friends, family, or coworkers to join you in walking/running 6K wherever are!
 We'll guide you & provide everything you need for your event...

 Anyone, anywhere can walk, run or organize a Global 6k!

 Select your country's site for more information about what the Global 6K for Water looks like in your locality.

 Six kilometers is the average distance people — usually women and girls — walk to get water for their families in the developing world.
 Often, the walk is dangerous and the water is unsafe to drink.
 When you commit to walk or run in World Vision’s Global 6K, you’re coming alongside these children to make their world a safer, healthier place.

 All donations collected through the Global 6K will benefit children and communities through our World Vision water projects!

 Corporates, schools, churches and other organisations are welcome to participate!